nomoreid/visual_guide_pytorch_cpp_api_vs2018_no_cmake/README.md

-# visual guide : pytorch c++ api setting on vs2018 , no CMake
+# visual guide : pytorch c++ api (libtorch) setting on vs2018 , no CMake
 visual guide for pytorch 1.0 c++ api  on VS2018 , with no CMake (cpu only)

-## step 1 : download torch api on https://pytorch.org/
+## step 1 : download libtorch on https://pytorch.org/
   stable -> windows -> libtorch -> c++ -> None(cpu only)

 ## step 2 : unzip to some folder (ex d:\test\libtorch )